karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       steps {

         script {
-          echo "Run tests for the application..."
+          echo 'Run tests for the application...'
           // Run tests for the application
           // Example: sh 'npm test'
         }